 Taking care of yourself is important if you are going to be able to care.
 Read the tips and make a plan (pdf, 105kb).

+Our factsheet summarises practical tips for managing common symptoms at end of life (pdf, 150kb).
 The Carer Library has a range of links that discuss common symptoms and how to manage them.

 Thinking about financial matters (pdf, 260kb) is an important part of being prepared.
 MoneySmart details the key documents you need.

 To assist you to decide whether or not to care for the person at home, we have put together a list of things to consider.
 Find out more.

 Watch Mark Boughey and Regina Kendall talk about end of life issues.

 This module covers: